 If you need to cancel a land contract, whether you are the buyer or the seller, it's important to speak with your attorney.
 Laws and terminology vary by state.
 What's called a land contract in one state is called a privately-held mortgage or deed of trust in another.
 In general terms, a land contract means an agreement between a buyer and seller on a house, but the seller doesn't change the title until the buyer fulfills the contract.

-If the buyer has made all payments and fulfilled his part of the contract, he might file a legal action, forcing the seller to turn over the deed.
+If the buyer has made all payments and fulfilled his part of the contract, he might file a legal action, effectively suing the seller for backing out and forcing the seller to turn over the deed.
 The buyer might also try to cancel the contract and attempt to recover payments already made to the seller.
 However, even if the buyer recovers the payments for the purchase of the property, he might have to pay the seller a similar amount in rent for the period of time he lived on the premises.

 Get Legal Help